 Building Your Subscriber List

 Starting with zero subscribers presents a significant challenge.
-Unlike social media, where you can potentially reach anyone, email marketing requires people to actively opt-in to receive your messages.
+Unlike social media, where you can potentially reach anyone, email marketing requires people to actively opt in to receive your messages.
 Building a quality subscriber list takes time and strategic effort.

 You’ll need to create compelling reasons for people to share their email addresses.
 This might involve offering valuable content, exclusive discounts, or useful resources.
 The process requires patience and consistent effort to grow your list organically.